OpenFWI: Large-Scale Multi-Structural Benchmark Datasets for Seismic Full Waveform Inversion: Ablation Study

 \subsection{Additional Experiments}

 We have conducted more experiments including the robustness test, the comparison between physics-driven methods and data-driven methods, the comparison between InversionNet and InversionNet3D and a demonstration of choosing a dataset for the target in the real scenario.
-Limited by the space, the details are provided in Section 11, 12, 13, and 14 of supplementary material, respectively.
+All above tasks answer for major concerns in the data-driven FWI community.
+Limited by the space, we briefly present our findings from these experiments, more details are provided in Section 11, 12, 13, and 14 of supplementary material, respectively.